 These dishes are steeped in tradition and the love and warmth of the holidays, no matter what the ingredients.
-Recently, Buzzfeed asked its users to share what’s on the menu at their holiday table, making for a mouthwatering holiday voyage around the globe.
+People from around the world took to Buzzfeed to share what's on the menu at their holiday table, making for a mouthwatering holiday voyage around the globe.
 Meat is a big trend in many countries, including Denmark where flæskesteg (a pork roast with crackled skin) is served as the main component of the Christmas Eve meal.
-According to mettekirkk, it’s served with “potatoes, warm red cabbage, gravy, small caramelized potatoes, and chips.”
+According to mettekirkk, it's served with “potatoes, warm red cabbage, gravy, small caramelized potatoes, and chips.”

 By contrast, it's interesting to see how countries with warmer climates, like New Zealand, differ from the hearty Nordic tables of Finland and Sweden.
 Let's take a look at some of the plates that make the holidays special in homes around the world.

 Check out some of the most interesting Christmas dinner traditions around the world, from a Swedish smörgåsbord to a New Zealand barbecue.

 In Switzerland, families gather around the table to enjoy a Fondue Chinoise, where thin slices of meat are dipped with skewers into boiling broth.
 This particular meal is popular both for Christmas and New Year's Eve dinner.

 Gourmetten is the typical holiday meal of the Netherlands, with most families having a “gourmet set” for the occasion.
 In this tradition, small meats and vegetables are cooked on a tabletop hotplate by the whole family.

 While Christmas meals can differ from region to region, the traditional stew pozole is a common feature on the table.
 Made with hominy and meat—usually pork—it's accompanied by a wide variety of condiments like shredded cabbage, chile peppers, avocado, and lime.
 There are several different varieties of pozole—white, green, or red.